Graduate Certificate in Business Administration (Executive)

 Applicants who have successfully completed postgraduate studies in a business or related discipline at another institution can have these assessed for credit or exemptions from this course consistent with the principles of the RMIT Credit Policy.

-The Graduate Certificate in Business Administration is a pathway to the Executive Master of Business Administration (MBA).
+The Graduate Certificate in Business Administration (Executive) is a pathway to the Executive Master of Business Administration (MBA).

 If you wish to progress to the Executive Master of Business Administration (MBA), upon successful completion of the Graduate Certificate in Business Administration you will be admitted to the Master degree with exemptions from the four courses completed in the Graduate Certificate, leaving a further eight courses to complete.